ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

  The motivation for creating this E2E is to demonstrate, how SAP data is potentially handled within the different Data-Warehouse(DWH) layers and services of Azure Synapse.

- The implementation was done using Azure Synapse and it's dedicated DWH-tools and -services.
+ The implementation was done using Azure Synapse and it's specific DWH-tools and -services.

  This documentation is work in progress and current plan is to continuously extend the scenarios and documentation.

+ The current backlog:
+ * Extended Data-Warehouse scenario with Change Data Capture(CDC) handling
+ * Purview metadata catalog integration ([Link](https://www.youtube.com/watch?v=Q9aIs9cnmps))
+ * Automated deployment via CI/CD pipeline from Github

 ## Scenario use-case and persona description
 For the creation and implementation of the scenario three types of personas were assumed.